 I am not by any means one of those enthusiastic working out type of people.
 However, I try my best to stay healthy and I encourage everyone to do the same.
 I don’t love the gym but I love being active, my favorite type of exercise being dancing.
 I love food, so I have to make a conscious choice for the better and healthier options out there.

 I had the opportunity to learn a lot about health and healthy local options when I was asked to contribute to a lifestyle magazine with a series of wellness and food articles.
-Take a look at the list below and click on the links to explore my Cityview Magazine (2013-2017) articles.
-Also, read the Recipes section for some inspiration.
+Take a look at the list below and explore my wellness articles published in Cityview Magazine (2013-2017).
+Also, check out the Recipes section for some cooking inspiration.

 - Why Green Tea Should Be Your Cup of Tea – green tea (Mar/Ap 2013)